-Director of Sportsbook and Trading, Thomas Molloy speaks to EGR and answers “Has coronavirus changed betting behaviour?”
+Director of Sportsbook and Trading Thomas Molloy speaks to EGR and explores whether coronavirus has changed betting behaviour

 11 March 2021 marked a year to the day since Atletico Madrid knocked champions Liverpool off their perch and out of the Champions League.
 What none of us knew then was that this game would be the last to take place in front of a full and baying crowd.
 What followed was a significant mid-season break, a host of safety stipulations put in place and empty stadia followed by fans sitting in front of their screens watching with pre-recorded crowd noise to improve the experience.
 It was always unlikely that football would return with its usual pizzazz.

 12 months on, we are now well into the 2020/21 season and despite the very different environment that players are still performing in, we are now able to look back and reflect on what, if any, differences are evidenced in betting behaviour and what that means for sportsbooks worldwide.

 What was really fascinating about the return of the Premier League in particular was the initial way in which the trends around bets shifted after the resumption in June 2020.
 Here at Pronet Gaming, we kept a close eye on how the new conditions affected play on the pitch and, in turn, how gamblers were placing wagers.

 What was clear, was that teams struggled to pick up where they left off before the lockdown.
 Many who were safe from relegation appeared to be playing the season out.
 This resulted in fewer goals, fewer shots and a lower conversion rate of chances to goals.
 With the exception of Serie A, which bucked the trend, this was the case across all of the big European leagues.
 Over 70% of goals were scored in the second half of games, indicating that the extended hiatus may have had more of an impact on match fitness than some previously envisioned.